HutsonJason/docker-compose/traefik/README.md

 ##### Create basic auth password

-To create the basic auth password file use the Apache Utilities Package.
+Use the Apache Utilities Package to create the basic auth password file.

 First update the server's package index: